+Proposals must be received no later than 12:00 pm prevailing Alaska Time on May, 26th 2020.
 Late proposals or amendments will be disqualified and not opened or accepted for evaluation.

-SEC.
-1.04 PRIOR EXPERIENCE
+SEC 1.04 PRIOR EXPERIENCE

-In order for offers to be considered responsive, offerors must meet and provide evidence of these minimum prior experience requirements:
+In order for offers to be considered responsive offerors must meet these minimum prior experience requirements: